A tropical beach with palm trees, calm blue ocean, and a clear sky.

 Are there any calm beaches in South Maui that are ideal for snorkeling?

 Keawakapu Beach is known for its calm waters, especially in the morning.
 Maluaka Beach is another excellent choice.
-Both locations are ideal for a relaxing snorkeling experience without worrying about strong currents.
+Both locations are ideal for a relaxing snorkeling experience, free from strong currents.